Getting Started: Basic Personal Cybersecurity for Everyone (3 Easy Tips)

 Update software/firmware

 Many device, software, and firmware updates include security fixes for previously disclosed or discovered vulnerabilities.
-Therefore, it becomes highly important to keep devices and installed software updated with at least security patches.
+Therefore, it becomes highly important to keep devices and installed software updated with the latest security patches.

 As a general trend, the gap between public vulnerability disclosure and exploitation (“hacking”) in the wild is closing.
-As a general trend, publicly disclosed vulnerabilities have been getting exploited quicker by malicious actors year-over-year; therefore it is important to install security updates as soon as possible.
+Publicly disclosed vulnerabilities get exploited quicker by malicious actors year-over-year; therefore it is important to install security updates as soon as possible.

 Enable and use multifactor authentication